archoad/SageAES/README.md

 These programs need a correct installation of Sage (www.sagemath.org) to work.

 ##sage-aes.py
-sage_aes.py compute the AES ciphering process from a plain text and a key.
+sage-aes.py computes the AES's ciphering process from a plain text and a key.
 The result is as follow:

 	SR*(10,4,4,8)
 	Finite Field in a of size 2^8